hknbyrktr/BarberAppointmentSystem/README.md

 1. Open `/BarberAppointment` in Unity Editor.
 2. Make sure the IP address in API URLs points to your local server IP (e.g., `http://192.168.1.100/api/...`).
 3. Run the app in Unity or build it for Android/Windows.
+4. Download "DOTween (HOTween v2)" from Package Manager (free)
+5. You can use some assets from Kenny (https://kenney.nl/assets/ui-pack)

 ## 🧪 Features